 - Helps to move from “Feel Good” hiring to Facts based hiring

 eg: Imagine that you are interviewing a sales candidate who needs to achieve a target of 2 million dollars in one year.
-Check if there is anything in person’s history of results supporting this conclusion.
+Check if there is anything in the person’s history of results supporting this conclusion.

 - Helps the interview board members to evaluate the candidates specifically